up42/up42-py/docs/reference/catalog-reference.md

 ### search()

-The `search()` function returns the metadata of catalog imagery matching the search parameters.
+The `search()` function returns the scenes matching the search parameters.

 ```python
 search(